Playground >> ArticleResearch

 Hita Kumar, EkStep Foundation

-In March, we spent time at the Arushi Shelter Home for Girls in Gurgaon, run by Salaam Baalak Trust.
+In March, we spent time at the Aarushi Shelter Home for Girls in Gurgaon, run by Salaam Baalak Trust (SBT).

 SBTโ€™s work spans multiple layers of care.